 GENNI GUNN is an author, musician and translator.
 Born in Trieste, she came to Canada when she was eleven.

-She has published eleven books: three novels -- Solitaria (nominated for the Giller Prize), Tracing Iris (made into a film, The Riverbank), and Thrice Upon a Time (finalist for the Commonwealth Writers' Prize); two short story collections -- Hungers and On the Road; two poetry collections—Faceless and Mating in Captivity (finalist for the Gerald Lampert Award), and a collection of personal essays, TRACKS: Journeys in Time and Place.
+She has published twelve books: three novels -- Solitaria (nominated for the Giller Prize), Tracing Iris (made into a film, The Riverbank), and Thrice Upon a Time (finalist for the Commonwealth Writers' Prize); three short story collections -- Permanent Tourists, Hungers and On the Road; two poetry collections—Faceless and Mating in Captivity (finalist for the Gerald Lampert Award), and a collection of personal essays, TRACKS: Journeys in Time and Place.
 As well, she has translated from Italian three collections of poems by two renowned Italian authors: Devour Me Too (finalist for the John Glassco Translation Prize)and Traveling in the Gait of a Fox (finalist for the Premio Internazionale Diego Valeri for Literary Translation)by Dacia Maraini, and Text Me (Signature Editions, 2014) by Corrado Calabrò.

 As well as books, Genni has written an opera libretto, Alternate Visions, produced by Chants Libres (music by John Oliver).
 The opera premiered in Montreal in 2007, and was projected in a simulcast at The Western Front in Vancouver; her poem, "Hot Summer Nights" has been turned into classical vocal music by John Oliver, and performed internationally.

 Before she turned to writing full-time, Gunn toured Canada extensively with a variety of bands (bass guitar, piano and vocals).